Veladare/First-assignment/README.md

 ## Usage

 To inspect the work, click on the link and then right click anywhere on the webpage.
-Then, click inspect.
-A new tab will open which shows the HTML structure of the webpage for individuals to review.
+Click inspect and a new tab will open which shows the HTML structure of the webpage for individuals to review.

 ## Credits